francescmarti00/dmu-multimedia/md/JS-New-Intro-III-TECH2015.md

 </html>
 ```

 **Exercise 1**.
-Copy and paste the following JavaScript command onclick='"document.getElementById("myTxt").style.color="blue" in 'Code A', so that the text changes to red if you click anywhere on the web page.
+Copy and paste the following JavaScript command onclick='document.getElementById("myTxt").style.color="blue"' in Code A, so that the text changes to blue if you click anywhere on the web page.

 **Exercise 2**.
 Copy and paste the following JavaScript command onclick='"document.getElementById("myTxt").style.color="blue" in 'Code A' ('Code A' is the original program), so that the text changes to red if you click on the text.